Context-Specific Causal Discovery for Categorical Data Using Staged Trees: MISSING PROOFS

-Finally, point (iv) follows from points (i) and (iii) by observing that if $T$ is the completely independent model then $T$ is causally equivalent to any completely independent $\bm{X}_{\pi}$-compatible staged tree, for any permutation $\pi$.
+Finally, point (iii) follows from points (i) and (ii) by observing that if $T$ is the completely independent model then $T$ is causally equivalent to any completely independent $\bm{X}_{\pi}$-compatible staged tree, for any permutation $\pi$. \endproof